 Just 10 miles off of the coast of Maine around Boothbay, Monhegan Island is a tiny speck of land just about 1 square mile, and a terrific stop on a crewed yacht charter when cruising in Maine.
-Monhegan Island can only be reached by boat, so visiting by crewed yacht charter is the perfect way to see this little tiny island just off the southern Maine Coast.
+This island can only be reached by boat, so visiting Monhegan Island by yacht charter is the perfect way to see this little tiny island just off the southern Maine Coast.

 Sitting up on a bluff overlooking the harbor is the Island Inn, originally built in 1816, and extended in 1910 to the building seen today.
 A classic summer hotel from the turn of the 20th century once found on various New England Islands, the Island Inn today has large verandas from which to enjoy the scenery, and especially the sunsets over the harbor.
 With guest rooms all with private baths, a stay at the Island Inn is a feel of yesteryear, with more updated bath facilities.
 Only open in the summer, as there is no heat on the upper floors, all the rooms are furnished in antiques.
 The rooms do not have telephones, TV, or air conditioning and there are no elevators to the upper floors.
 The electricity that is available is produced on the island and therefore electricity conservation is requested.
 Island Inn dining focuses on fresh Maine summer fare and seafood.
 Besides the Island Inn, there are also several small cafes, a library, a one room school house, museum, little general store, and several small shops, mainly selling locally made crafts and jewelry.

 The speed of life on Monhegan Island is slow, and this is a great location for those that want to be away from it all.
 Nature on this island reigns supreme.
 Most of the undeveloped part of the island is protected with 17 miles of hiking trails.
 The hiking is terrific, through beautiful woods, and on trails that suddenly open to cliffs along the island edge, with the Atlantic Ocean waves pounding below.
 There are trails for all hiking interest levels; some that are quite steep and strenuous and others that offer a nice comfortable stroll.
 A wide variety of birds visit the island, and around the island perimeters, harbor seals can be seen.
-Off shore, watch for passing whales.
-And in these beautiful forests, along the trails of this tiny little island, keep an eye out for fairies and fairy houses, for while a fairy sighting might be rare, fairy houses have been seen for generations in these forests.
+On a yacht charter cruising around the island watch for passing whales.
+And in these beautiful forests, along the trails of this tiny little island, keep an eye out for fairies and fairy houses, for while a sighting these shy fairies might be rare, fairy houses have been seen for generations in these forests.
 Any hiker on the right trails, with a sharp eye, will see various little fairy abodes in the woods in this magical area.